Welcome - start here

 Scout membership levels

-Not a member (eg parent with no other role): can help around grounds, help once/month at unit activities, be in a parent patrol.
+Not a member (eg parent with no other role): can help around grounds, help seven times per year at unit activities, be in a parent patrol.
 Can't help overnight at camp or more than 1/month at section nights (on average).

 How to help

-Complete both the relevant Scout form and blue card online form (Blue card is required for all Scout membership levels).
+Complete both the relevant Scout form and blue card online form (Blue card is required for all Adult Supporter, Leader and Scouts age 18+).

 #1 Blue card: 1. start application (part 1), nominating Scouts Qld as your volunteer application; Hints: Use computer (phone doesn't work).
 Landline field won't accept mobile - leave empty if no landline.
 Don't use browser back button.